-UNH Global Brigades members Ben Claxton, Christine Hebert, Amber Litterer, Samantha Docos, and Kendall Milkey (all former Hamel Center awardees) recently traveled to Ghana along with several other UNH students.
+UNH Global Brigades members Ben Claxton, Christine Hebert, Amber Litterer, Samantha Docos, and Kendall Milkey (all former Hamel Center awardees) traveled to Ghana along with several other UNH students.
 Global Brigades is the world's largest student-led heatlth and development organization.
 Read more >>

-Jenny Jing (Biomedical Science '13) recently presented her research, "An Investigation of the Chemical Phenotype and Genotype of Alveolar Macrophage from Mice Sensitized to Ovalbumin and Fed Dietary Fatty Acids that Vary in N-6 and N-3 Polyunsaturated Fatty Acids" at the National Conference on Undergraduate Research (NCUR) in Wisconsin.
+Jenny Jing (Biomedical Science '13) presented her research, "An Investigation of the Chemical Phenotype and Genotype of Alveolar Macrophage from Mice Sensitized to Ovalbumin and Fed Dietary Fatty Acids that Vary in N-6 and N-3 Polyunsaturated Fatty Acids" at the National Conference on Undergraduate Research (NCUR) in Wisconsin.

 The research of Hannah Lawrence (Political Science & Justice Studies '13) was featured in UNH Today.
 Hannah traveled to Egypt in the summer of 2012 with the support of an International Research Opportunities Program grant.

-The research projects of Hillary Christopher (Anthropology '13) and Jenny Jing (Biomedical Science '13) were recently featured in UNH Today.
+The research projects of Hillary Christopher (Anthropology '13) and Jenny Jing (Biomedical Science '13) were featured in UNH Today.
 Hillary received a 2012 SURF to study “Origins and Methods of Cheese Production in Neolithic Europe: An Archaeological Experiment.”
 Jing received a 2012 Research Presentation Grant from the Hamel Center to attend the National Conference on Undergraduate Research at Weber State University in Utah, where she presented her work on “Assaying Anthocyanin Pigment Composition in Strawberry Fruit.”

 The research of Jackie Amante, a senior environmental science major who traveled to Sweden with the support of an IROP grant, was featured in the spring 2012 edition of UNH's Institute for the Study of Earth, Ocean, and Space newsletter.

-The New Hampshire published an article about music performance major Chris Foss, who conducted research with the support of a SURF grant in 2011, and later traveled to Italy with an IROP grant.
+UNH Today published an article about music performance major Chris Foss, who conducted research with the support of a SURF grant in 2011, and later traveled to Italy with an IROP grant.

 An online gallery of Katie Blanchette's work was featured in UNH Today.
 Katie, a fine arts major who graduates in 2012, received a SURF award in 2011 to explore printmaking.